SenseNet/sncom-resources/_drafts/2017-08-16-internal-knowledge-sharing.md

 -	Document library title management: you can assign work processes to lists and libraries and you can assign users with different permissions to them;
 -	Check-in / check-out function: no more data loss while you are working on a draft.

-There are different kinds of content management system you can choose from.
-Do it wisely because it will dramatically influence your digital experience in the short run :simple_smile:
+There are different kinds of content management systems you can choose from.
+Do it wisely, because it will dramatically influence your digital experience in the short run :simple_smile:

 If you have more questions about sensenet ECM, do not hesitate to [contact us](https://www.sensenet.com/contact), we will be happy to answer your questions!